 Most venture capital firms are looking to get on the ground floor of the next unicorn or $1 billion+ company, resulting in a great payoff for the firm and its LPs.
 However, most VC firms still rely on antiquated and inefficient deal-sourcing processes and deal flow management systems to meet high-potential entrepreneurs and source promising early-stage startups.

-VCs need to adopt efficient deal-sourcing strategies coupled with the right technologies to stand out from the competition, find deals that align with their investment thesis, and have the highest probability of success.
+VCs must adopt efficient deal-sourcing strategies coupled with the right technologies to stand out from the competition, find deals that align with their investment thesis, and have the highest probability of success.

-Unsurprisingly, the best investment opportunities are hiding in plain sight within the investors’ relationship networks; unfortunately, most venture teams lack the tools to effectively tap into their networks and access these potential opportunities.
+Unsurprisingly, the best investment opportunities are hiding in plain sight within the investors’ relationship networks; unfortunately, most venture teams lack the tools to tap into their networks and access these potential opportunities effectively.

 Having the right tools and processes to leverage the power of their organization’s relationship networks can empower firms to punch above their weight by sourcing a higher volume of high-quality deals.
-By leveraging their networks, firms can also forgo high-effort and low-yield sourcing methods such as cold outbound outreach.
+By leveraging their networks, venture capital funds can forgo high-effort and low-yield sourcing methods such as cold outbound outreach.

 What is Venture Capital Deal Sourcing, and Why Does it Matter?

 Once deals have been sourced (via inbound through email, LinkedIn, deal sourcing platforms, referrals, etc.), they are ushered through the firm’s selection and due diligence processes, which consist of several steps designed to identify new investments.

 An efficient process for high-quality deal sourcing is crucial since the standard conversion rate from initial meeting to investment is around 1% or even lower at elite VC firms.

 To be successful at generating an acceptable return, VC firms need to spend time finding the right type of companies that fit their investment thesis and criteria.

 Since most venture capital profits come from a small percentage of investments, a slight improvement in selecting potential investments can significantly improve the fund results.